 - 8.1.
-The Council is responsible for 221 sets of traffic signals and controlled pedestrian crossings.
-The numbers and different types of installations are listed below: -

-- 104 Traffic Signals
+The Council is responsible for 224 sets of traffic signals and controlled pedestrian crossings.
+The numbers and different types of installations are listed below: - - ♦ 107 Traffic Signals - ♦ 73 Puffins - ♦ 15 Pelicans - ♦ 29 Toucans - 8.2.

-- 74 Puffins

-- 15 Pelicans

-- 28 Toucans

-- 8.2.
 South Lanarkshire has an ageing traffic signal and pedestrian crossing asset base, with many utilising older and energy inefficient technology.
 In recent years, the Council has initiated a programme to replace older traffic signals and pedestrian crossings with modern ones.
 The replacement of an average traffic signal junction costs in the region of £200k and a pedestrian crossing around £60k.
 The existing level of funding allows for the renewal of one traffic signal junction per year or 2 pedestrian crossings.
-External funding does allow other infrastructure to be renewed but this is a changing situation as it is dependent on the availability of funding and our ability for a project to meet grant conditions.
+External funding does allow other infrastructure to be renewed but this is a changing situation as it is dependent on the availability of funding and the ability for a project to meet grant conditions.
 These new installations both maximise the safety benefits to all road users and improve the flow of traffic using modern computer control systems such as Microprocessor Optimised Vehicle Actuation (MOVA) and Split Cycle Offset Optimisation Technique (SCOOT). - 8.3.
-Typically Roads and Transportation Services receive and respond to approximately 1,000 traffic signal faults annually.
-In 2017/2018, officers dealt with 1,048 faults and in 2018/2019 this reduced to 985. - 8.4.
-The gross replacement value of all traffic signal apparatus is currently estimated at a value of £32.8 million.
-The cost to maintain the traffic signal asset in its current condition (steady state) is £1.37 million per annum. - 8.5.
-In 2019/2020, funding of around £1.1 million will be directed towards investment in traffic signal infrastructure.
-This comprises some £0.9m of external funding and £0.2m of capital funding. - 8.6.
+Typically, Roads and Transportation Services receive and respond to approximately 1,500 traffic signal faults annually.
+In 2018/2019, officers dealt with 985 faults and in 2019/2020 this increased to 1568. - 8.4.
+The gross replacement value of all the traffic signal apparatus is currently estimated at a value of £33.4 million.
+The cost to maintain the traffic signal asset in its current condition (steady state) is £1.6 million. - 8.5.
+In 2020/2021, funding of around £0.845 million will be directed towards investment in traffic signal infrastructure.
+This comprises some £0.57 million of external funding and £0.275 million of capital funding. - 8.6.
 At present, the Council is developing a 15 year lifecycle plan although the replacement of each asset is still assessed on an individual needs basis.
 Any plan longer than this would result in reliability issues arising and over recent years some installations have failed resulting in emergency replacement works being necessary.
-The Council currently has 33 sets of traffic signals and 43 pedestrian crossings (representing 34% of our assets) that are 15 years old or older.
-This is an increase of 19 pedestrian crossings compared to the previous year. - 8.7.
+The Council currently has 31 sets of traffic signals and 46 pedestrian crossings (representing 35% of its assets) that are 15 years old or older.
+This is an increase of 3 pedestrian crossings compared to the previous year. - 8.7.
 The age of the equipment is increasing quicker than replacement equipment is being installed, therefore, the trend for the overall condition of the asset continues to regress each year.
 While these older installations continue to operate, the risk of them failing is higher than at other locations with potentially greater impact if they fail during a busy period of the year.